Skip to content

 When XplicitTrust Network Access is deployed behind a corporate firewall, several common firewall features can interfere with the agent's data path.
 This page describes the mechanisms that most often cause problems and how to adjust the firewall so that XplicitTrust clients can establish and maintain stable tunnels.

 The first part of this page is vendor-independent and covers the data-path model and the verification tools shipped with the agent.
-The vendor-specific configuration steps for FortiGate, Sophos Firewall and SonicWall are in the tabs further down.
+The vendor-specific configuration steps for FortiGate, Sophos Firewall, SonicWall, Check Point Quantum Spark and pfSense are in the tabs further down.

 Background